 LEARN MORE

-An artist at heart, I studied Business in school to satisfy my practical and caring parents.
 I spent over a decade in a cubicle doing consulting, marketing, and business analysis.
 Convinced that my future was in the corporate world, I completed my MBA with honors from Boston University.

 Surviving two bubbles was hard.
 My ego and my finances were in shambles.
-I was just waiting for the locusts.
+I was just waiting for locusts.

 I am a solopreneur working in partnership with Performance Building Supply, a High Performance building material showroom in Portland.